 Specification Ref.
-Learning outcomes Notes Notation Exclusions MECHANICS: NEWTON'S L AWS OF MOTION Newton's laws Mn1 In1 Know and understand the meaning of Newton's three laws.
-Includes applying the laws to problems. for a particle n2 Understand the term equation of motion. n3 Be able to formulate the equation of motion for a particle moving in a straight line when the forces acting are parallel or in two perpendicular directions or in simple cases of forces given as 2-D vectors in component form.
+Learning outcomes Notes Notation Exclusions MECHANICS: NEWTON y's LAWS OF MOTION (1) , Newton's laws for a particle Mn1 Know and understand the meaning of Newton's three laws.
+Includes applying the laws to problems. n2 Understand the term equation of motion. n3 Be able to formulate the equation of motion for a particle moving in a straight line when the forces acting are parallel or in two perpendicular directions or in simple cases of forces given as 2-D vectors in component form.
 Including motion under gravity.
-F = ma where $F$ is the resultant force. $F = ma$ where $F$ is the resultant force.
+F = ma where $F$ is the resultant force. $\mathbf{F} = m\mathbf{a}$ where $\mathbf{F}$ is the resultant force.
 Variable mass.
 Connected particles n4 Be able to model a system as a set of connected particles. e.g. simple smooth pulley systems, trains.
 Internal and external forces for the system. n5 Be able to formulate the equations of motion for the individual particles within the system. n6 Know that a system in which none of its components have any relative motion may be modelled as a single particle with the mass of the system. e.g. Train.
+MECHANICS: NEWTON N'S LAWS OF MOTION (2) Newton's laws for a particle n7 Be able to formulate the equation of motion for a particle moving in a straight line or in a plane.
+Including motion under gravity.
+F = ma where $F$ is the resultant force. $\mathbf{F} = m\mathbf{a}$ where $\mathbf{F}$ is the resultant force.
+Variable mass.